 We slightly buried it in the ground under the hostas near the water and we were done!
 I think it looks like a great new home for any toads passing by our property.

 Please be aware that frogs and toads are important to our ecosystems and due to environmental issues they are on the decline.
-Check out this Animal Plant video where Jeff Corwin investigates why the frogs are disappearing.
+Check out the National Science Foundation‘s information on the issue.

 What kinds of animals do you have in your backyard habitat?
 Tell me in the comments.